pyricau/FunkyJFunctional/README.md

 </dependency>
 ```

-## Snapshots, for Chuck Norris and his funky friends
+## FJF-Guava snapshots, for Chuck Norris and his funky friends

 You will need the following repository in your Maven project: